 Monitoring and Improving Gross and Net Income

-To effectively manage your business’s financial health, it is essential to track both gross and net income regularly.
+To effectively manage your business’s financial health, it is essential to track both gross and net regularly.
 Implementing strategies to increase gross income, such as improving marketing efforts or expanding product lines, can lead to higher revenues.
 Simultaneously, controlling and optimizing expenses can contribute to a healthier net income.